 The blog, Goin’ to the chapel…, was started in August 2004 and ran until March 2005 as a way for my then-fiancé to keep up with wedding plans whilst we were separated by an ocean.
 I knew it was there (it’s in my bookmarks and all!) but I’ve not actually gone to the page in many years – certainly not since Paul died, at least.

 It was a nice little reminder of the excitement I experienced in planning

 my our wedding.
 But at the same time, there was a bitter-sweet reminder of the pain of widowhood.
 Although to be honest, most memories turn bitter-sweet at some point.

 There are comments about my excitement for us being together “forever” and to us growing old together.

 There are comments about never having to date again; about never having to plan another wedding.

 And there are comments about the overall happiness and joy that a lifetime of being Mrs Ryan would bring me.

 Only we didn’t get forever and we certainly didn’t manage to grow old together.

-And—who knows!—if the dating thing does work out, I might find myself planning a wedding again.
-Which is weird, since Paul and I were so convinced that our first wedding was to be our only wedding.
+And, who knows, if the dating thing does work out, I might find myself planning a wedding again.
+This is weird since Paul and I were so convinced that our first wedding was to be our only wedding.

 And, of course, life hasn’t been filled with as much happiness and joy as I’d expected in the last five years.
 (It has been filled with a fair amount though.)